carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Bash Snippets](https://github.com/alexanderepstein/Bash-Snippets) - A collection of small bash scripts for heavy terminal users.
 * [Bcrypt Generator](https://bcrypt-generator.com/) - Online Bcrypt Hash Generator & Checker.
 * [Beaker](https://beakerbrowser.com/) - Browse the peer-to-peer Web.
+* [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/) - a Python library for pulling data out of HTML and XML files.
 * [Beehive](https://github.com/muesli/beehive) - A flexible event and agent system with lots of bees.
 * [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) - a list of strings which have a high probability of causing issues when used as user-input data.
 * [Bl.ocks](https://bl.ocks.org/) - Bl.ocks (pronounced “Blocks”) is a simple viewer for sharing code examples hosted on GitHub Gist.